sourcegraph/handbook/content/engineering/hiring/software-engineer-frontend.md

 ## Interview process

 1. You [apply here](https://jobs.lever.co/sourcegraph/b2f9a8b0-cc06-4629-81a0-0f2fa64271c7/apply).
+1. The **Hiring Manager** reviews all the information you provided on your application to determine if you meet our qualifications for this role (if there is another open role we think you would be better qualified for, we will let you know).
-1. We set up a 30-minute call to learn more about what you are looking for, tell you about Sourcegraph, and answer any questions that you have.
+1. A **Recruiter** sets up a 30 minute call to learn more about what you are looking for, tell you about Sourcegraph, and answer any questions that you have.
+1. We set up a 1 hour interview with the **Hiring Manager**, who will tell you more about the role in the team.
+They will ask you about your past work and accomplishments and assess your suitability for the role.
-1. You complete a 3-hour [exercise project](software-engineer-coding-exercise.md#frontend-coding-exercise) that we designed to test the technical qualifications listed above.
+1. You complete a 3 hour [coding excercise](software-engineer-coding-exercise.md#frontend-coding-exercise) that we designed to test your technical ability and the responsibilities of the role as [listed above](#your-responsibilities).
+   - _Note: while we do not disqualify candidates who do not have React and TypeScript experience from taking the excercise, you will be required to use these for the excercise._
+1. An **Engineer** and a **Designer** will review and grade your submission.
-1. We review your submission and schedule a **1 hour follow-up call** to discuss it.
+1. We schedule a **1 hour follow-up call** to discuss your submission and ask any questions we might have to clarify our understanding of your technical capability and sutiability for the role.
-1. We schedule additional interviews across multiple days.
+1. We schedule the following additional interviews, in no particular order, across multiple days:
-   - 1h **Technical experience:** We ask you about your past work and accomplishments in depth, how you worked with others, decisions you made, and what you'd do differently today.
-   - 1h **Team collaboration:** We ask you about how you work and communicate in a team setting, and how you handle tricky situations.
+   - 1 hour **Team collaboration:** We ask you about how you work and communicate in a team setting, how you handle tricky situations, decisions you made, and what you'd do differently today.
-   - 30m **VP Engineering**
+   - 30 minutes **VP Engineering**
-   - 30m **CTO**
+   - 30 minutes **CTO**
-   - 30m **CEO**
+   - 30 minutes **CEO**
 1. We check your references.
 1. We make you a job offer.